Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 16.md

     - Ozwin: Handling the situation to the best of our abilities.
 The Keeper is out, I’m just a sorcerer.
 - Vallen reaches out to the Keeper, and receives the response: “Investigating Diamond, go back and handle this.
 You got this, buddy 👍”
 - We discuss our next steps
-    - Vallen asks Camille if they adopt racial characteristics of the people they impersonate (as a changeling) (they test-cast ==Chill Touch== and it works, so the answer is yes)
+    - Vallen asks Camille if they adopt racial characteristics of the people they impersonate (as a changeling) (they test-cast <span style="color:rgb(197, 124, 22)">Chill Touch</span> and it works, so the answer is yes)
     - The gang agrees to keep moving towards OSIRIS, and to trust the people in the Capital
 - We discuss the gods
     - Cal has been trying to talk to the Raven Queen by saying her name, but hasn’t heard anything back